What Is Somatic Therapy And How Does It Work?

-In titration, your therapist takes you through the memories you have of the trauma.
-They instruct you to notice changes in your body that come up as you describe the traumatic event or situation in detail.
-If you have any physical symptoms, your therapist helps you deal with them as completely as possible at the moment they occur.
+In titration, your therapist takes you through a traumatic memory.
+They instruct you to notice the changes in your body that appear while you describe the traumatic event or situation in detail.
+If you have any physical symptoms, your therapist helps you address them fully when they occur.

-In pendulation, your therapist guides you from a state of relaxed homeostasis to a state of unstable arousal like what you experienced during the traumatic experience.
+In pendulation, your therapist guides you from a state of relaxed homeostasis to a state of unstable arousal that's similar to what you experienced during the traumatic experience.
 Then, they help you regain homeostasis.
-This is repeated several times, allowing you to discharge the energy you've been holding down since the traumatic event happened.
-During the time that energy is being discharged, you may feel anxious, uncomfortable, or nauseous.
-However, your somatic therapist helps you move back into a state of calm each time.
-As you do this work, you learn how to come back to that relaxed state on your own.
+They will repeat this process several times, allowing you to discharge the energy you've been holding since the traumatic event occurred.
+While the energy is being discharged, you may feel anxious, uncomfortable, or nauseous.
+However, your somatic therapist will help you return to a state of calm over and over again.
+As you do this work, you will learn how to come back to that relaxed state on your own.

 Talk Therapy Combined with Somatic Therapy

-In conjunction with somatic therapy, psychotherapy can help you deal with trauma, pain, or changes in your physical health, no matter what type of somatic therapy you have.
-Here are a few instances of how talk therapy can help you:
+In conjunction with somatic therapy, psychotherapy can help you deal with trauma, pain, or changes in your physical health.
+Specifically, talk therapy can help you to:

-- You can learn to embrace life again after recovering from a genetically-caused disease.
+- learn to embrace life again after recovering from a disease caused by genetics.

-- You can gain a better perspective on mental health and relationship issues that came up due to your illness.
+- gain a better perspective on mental health and relationship issues that came up due to your illness.

-- You can learn relaxation techniques to help reduce your tension and cope with stress more effectively.
+- learn relaxation techniques to help reduce tension and cope with stress more effectively.

-- You can decide how you want to live now and make positive steps toward that end.
+- decide how you want to live now and make positive steps toward your future.

-A somatic therapist can help you regain your health and access the power of your body and mind to make the changes you want to make.
+A somatic therapist can help you regain your health and access the power of your body and mind.
 With the help of a counselor, you can live a healthy life on every level and enjoy the emotional benefits of overcoming many kinds of suffering.
-Soon, you can be on your way to a happier, calmer, freer, physically comfortable, and perhaps even a more satisfying life.
+Soon, you can be on your way to a happier, calmer, freer, and more satisfying life.
 Take the first step today.